project-oak/oak/docs/oak_functions_abi.md

 single item for the given key from the lookup data in-memory store of the Oak Functions runtime.
 The Oak Functions runtime reads the key from the key buffer `key_ptr` with the corresponding number of bytes `key_len` from the WebAssembly module's memory.
-If the item is found, the Oak Functions runtime uses `alloc` to allocate a buffer of the exact size to contain the item.
-Then the Oak Functions runtime writes the item in the allocated buffer and the address of the allocated buffer to `value_ptr_ptr` together with the address for the size of the allocated buffer to `value_len_ptr`.
+If the Oak Functions runtime finds the item, it uses `alloc` to allocate a buffer of the exact size to contain the item and writes the item in the allocated buffer.
+Then the Oak Functions runtime writes the address of the allocated buffer to `value_ptr_ptr` together with the address of the corresponding size to `value_len_ptr`.
 The Oak Functions runtime returns an [`OakStatus`](https://github.com/project-oak/oak/blob/main/oak_functions/proto/abi.proto).
 In particular, if no item with the given key is found, the status is `ERR_STORAGE_ITEM_NOT_FOUND`.